honno/coinflip/README.rst

 `realpython.com/installing-python/ <https://realpython.com/installing-python/>`_.

 Note ``rngtest`` only works on **Python 3.7 or above**.
-Make sure you have Python 3.7 (or higher) by checking the version of your installation like so:
+Make sure you have Python 3.7 (or higher) by checking the version of your installation:

 .. code-block:: console